 Review and define the cardiovascular disease and stroke problems, incidence, and associated risk factors in Wisconsin.

 Develop and coordinate programs with health care partners and community and advocacy groups to reduce the risk factors and incidence of heart diseases, with a focus on heart-healthy policies and physical and social environmental changes.

 3. Community Involvement

-Join citizens and health professionals working towards community programs to decrease the risk of heart disease and stroke, promote physical activity and healthy lifestyles to address primary and secondary prevention.
+Join citizens and health professionals working toward community programs to decrease the risk of heart disease and stroke, and promote physical activity and healthy lifestyles, to address primary and secondary prevention.